big-data-lab-team/benchmark-har-data-stream/README.md

 should be the name of the dataset file.

 Then, you'll need to modify the function *final_list* in *makefile.py* to append the name of the new dataset to the list.
+You will also need to modify the setup.sh accordingly and rerun it.

 Hyperparameters